StackExchange/dnscontrol/docs/_providers/axfrddns.md

 secure option.
 Omitting both keys defaults to IP-based ACLs for all operations, which is the least secure option.

-If distinct zones require distinct keys, you might instantiate the provider multiple times:
+If distinct zones require distinct keys, you will need to instantiate the provider once for each key:

 {% highlight javascript %}
 var AXFRDDNS_A = NewDnsProvider('axfrddns-a', 'AXFRDDNS'}